 Traditional System of Replacement Dairy Calf Feeding

 The protein source can substantially affect the quality of the replacer.
-Proteins derived from milk sources, such as whey protein isolate, delactosed whey, dried skim milk, and casein, are generally excellent sources of protein, but the quality of even these protein sources may be affected by processing methods.
-Other animal proteins such as plasma proteins also may be of good quality.
-Plant protein sources vary in their acceptability, particularly for calves <3 wk old.
-Appropriately processed plant proteins may be acceptable but are generally less desirable than animal proteins for calves <3 wk old.
+Preferred protein sources in milk replacers, especially for calves < 3 weeks of age are those derived from milk protein sources.
+These sources include whey protein isolate, delactosed whey, dried skim milk, and casein, though quality can be influenced by processing methods.
+Other animal proteins, such as plasma proteins, also may be of good quality.
+Plant protein sources vary in their acceptability, particularly for calves <3 weeks old: appropriately processed plant proteins may be acceptable; however, they are generally less desirable than animal proteins.
 Plant proteins acceptable for use in milk replacers include soy protein isolate and soy protein concentrate; these proteins may be processed to reduce antigenicity and to remove antinutritional factors such as trypsin inhibitor.
-The degree of processing varies by manufacturer, and not all milk replacers containing these protein sources are of equal quality.
-Unprocessed soy flour is an unacceptable protein source for milk replacers.
+The extent of processing varies by manufacturer, and not all milk replacers containing these protein sources are of equal quality.
+Unprocessed soy flour and wheat flour are unacceptable protein sources for milk replacers.

-Feeding Calves in Cold Weather
+Feeding Dairy Calves in Cold Weather

-Feeding Calves with Enteric Disease
+Feeding Dairy Calves with Enteric Disease